tmr08c/tmr08c.github.io/content/blog/ecto-explain/index.md

 end
 ```

-While the specific aren't too important, we are joining the posts with their comments and filtering based on the `inserted_at` field of both tables.
-To add more to our `EXPLAIN` results, we will also order the table.
+While the specifics aren't too important, we are joining the posts with their comments and filtering based on the `inserted_at` field of both tables.
+We are also ordering our results.

-Since `EXPLAIN` requires a query in its own right, we cannot simply append it to the end of our pipeline like we could with `IO.inspect`.
+The `explain` function expects to receive a query.
+This means we cannot simply append it to the end of our pipeline like we could with `IO.inspect` (rather than a query, we would be passing in the results).

 If we only care about the `EXPLAIN` results we could remove our call to `Repo.all` and pass our queryable to the `explain` function.